VMM-164: Post-Vietnam

 With the advent of the Unit Deployment Program, on 1 September 1978, HMM-164 returned home to MCAS Santa Ana, California.
 In September 1978, the squadron rejoined MAG-36 at MCAS(H) Futenma for a six-month tour beginning in August 1979 and returning to MCAS(H) Tustin in February 1980.
 On 1 November 1980, HMM-164 became the first unit on the West Coast to receive the "E" model CH-46.
 By March 1981, the squadron had received its full complement of "Echo" helicopters.
+On July 16, 1982, HMM-164 was recognized by Boeing Vertol for being the first CH-46 squadron to reach 100,000 hours of cumulative flight hours.
 During the summer of 1989, the squadron simultaneously supported oil spill cleanup efforts in Valdez, Alaska and an Air Contingency Force at Soto Cano Air Base, Honduras.

 In June 1990, HMM-164 deployed to the Western Pacific with the 13th Marine Expeditionary Unit (13th MEU) and provided support relief efforts following the July earthquake that devastated the Philippines.
 In August 1990 the squadron proceeded to Southwest Asia and participated in maritime interdiction operations during Operation Desert Shield and then provided combat support during Operation Desert Storm before returning to MCAS Tustin in April 1991.
+On October 8, 1990, two Bell UH-1N Twin Hueys operated by the United States Marine Corps assigned to Marine Medium Helicopter Squadron 164 (HMM-164), collided during a night training mission over the Gulf of Oman, off the coast of Oman.
+Both helicopters were operating from the amphibious assault ship USS Okinawa.
+The collision resulted in the loss of all eight marines aboard both aircraft.
+Despite extensive search and recovery efforts, no survivors were recovered.

 The squadron deployed in October 1992 with the 15th Marine Expeditionary Unit (15th MEU).
 The squadron provided support to Joint Task Force (Somalia) during Operation Restore Hope from December 1992 until February 1993.
 HMM-164 returned to MCAS Tustin in April 1993.
 August 1993 found the squadron providing support for units training at the Mountain Warfare Training Center, Bridgeport, California and provided a mission capabilities demonstration for the Secretary of the Navy.
 In August 1993, the Marine Corps Aviation Association chose HMM-164 as the Medium Helicopter Squadron of the year.